jeffreysbrother/generator-tcg/README.md

 ### How to Use:

-When the command "yo tcg" is executed, you will have to answer three questions.
+When the command "yo tcg" is executed, the user must answer three questions.
 Here's an example of how one might answer:

 * **What section are you working on?** [report-review]
 * **Which directory do you wish to copy?** [ga-33]